 Find out more about the benefits of growing snowdrops ‘in the green’, below.

 Breaking apart a clump of snowdrops by hand

 The main advantage of planting snowdrops ‘in the green’ is that you can be sure that the plants are alive and healthy when you plant them.

 Plant snowdrops deeply

 For best results, dive and replant your snowdrops on the same day, to prevent the plants from drying out.
 Plant your snowdrops deeply in moist soil and water thoroughly over the next few weeks, to ensure the roots quickly re-establish.

 Digging up snowdrop bulbs that are just beginning to shoot

 By contrast, planting dormant bulbs in autumn can often be unsuccessful if they’ve dried out in the garden centre prior to buying.
 Being such small bulbs, snowdrops are prone to drying and while they may appear firm, such stress can kill the growing point inside.

 Finding snowdrop clumps

-If dividing existing clumps, many experts believe snowdrops will re-establish better if lifted and replanted in August or September.
-However, this presents issues with remembering where the bulbs are, and lifting them without disturbing neighbouring plants.
+If dividing existing clumps, some gardening experts believe snowdrops will establish better if lifted and replanted in August or September.
+However, this presents issues with remembering where the bulbs are and lifting them without disturbing neighbouring plants.